Kong/konnect-portal/README.md

 - `refactor/foo-bar` when refactoring code without any behavior change
 - `style/foo-bar` when addressing some style issue
 - `docs/foo-bar` for updates to the README.md, this file, or similar documents

+## Releases

+This repo uses [Semantic Release](https://github.com/semantic-release/semantic-release) for automated releases.
+Preview builds (git tags and github releases) are generated from the `dev` branch, while `main` is the stable release branch.
+The `dev` branch is protected and requires a PR to be merged into it.
+The PR must be approved by at least one reviewer and pass all checks before it can be merged.
+Once merged, the PR will trigger a release build and publish a preview release to GitHub.
+The PR must be merged into `main` to trigger a stable release build and publish a stable release to GitHub.

 ## Join the Community